 Has everything always been this close?

-Ten toes down.
+Ten toes.
 That’s what I’m thinking.

 Grandma talking in her sleep.
 And I’m listening to it, thinking about that word Dad used with my older brother that one time, calling what she’s got sundowners.
 Which sounded to me like something he made up right there on the spot.